By: Sean Wells

 Why did you train on race day and before race day?

-The training was modified before big races to ensure Brayden wasn’t sore.
+Training is modified before big races to ensure Brayden wasn’t sore.
 The day of big races we utilized isometrics to “excite his central nervous system” and the isometrics seemed to work as Brayden reported feeling “faster” and then ran faster.

 Resources that shaped the Programming: